 Seeding and building facilities - Seedable facilities seed during the facility seed phase unless otherwise specified (e.g., Deep Space 9).
 Most outposts state "seed one" in game text, allowing each player to seed only one copy of that Outpost card.
 A few just say "seed," allowing you to seed multiple copies.
-Additional copies may be built during the play phase if the game text allows it, using your normal card play.
-The game text of each headquarters (and some stations) specifies that it is not duplicatable.
+Additional copies may be built during the play phase if the game text allows it; this uses your normal card play. (see unique and universial.)